eweix/ngp-van-data-entry-doc/README.md

 # Create volunteer recruitment phone bank list (advanced)
 Building on top of the basic training, this lets you:
 - Include multiple civil districts and multiple wards from your RC
-- Exclude previously called people
+- Exclude people who were previously called and answered the phone

 1. Go to `My Campaign` tab
 2. In sidebar, `Create a List`